THE 2025 COMPETITION

 ROUND 1 BRIEF

-As a team, complete the Round 1 entry form which includes your 500-word proposal.
-This will introduce you, your idea and outlines what you intend to ‘develop’ and pitch.
+As a team, complete the Round 1 entry form which includes your 500-word pitch.
+This will introduce you, your pitch and outlines the what, how, why behind the plan.

 THE BRIEF